lm-sys/FastChat/README.md

 <p align="center">
 <a href="https://vicuna.lmsys.org"><img src="assets/vicuna_logo.jpeg" width="20%"></a>
 </p>
+- We released fastchat-t5 that can be used for commercial purposes.
+Checkout [weights](https://huggingface.co/lmsys/fastchat-t5).
 - 🔥 We released **Vicuna: An Open-Source Chatbot Impressing GPT-4 with 90% ChatGPT Quality**.
 Checkout the blog [post](https://vicuna.lmsys.org) and [demo](https://chat.lmsys.org/).

 <a href="https://chat.lmsys.org"><img src="assets/demo_narrow.gif" width="70%"></a>